Klipper3d/klipper/docs/G-Codes.md

 - `STEPPER_BUZZ STEPPER=<config_name>`: Move the given stepper forward
   one mm and then backward one mm, repeated 10 times.
 This is a diagnostic tool to help verify stepper connectivity.
+- `MANUAL_PROBE [SPEED=<speed>]`: Run a helper script useful for
+  measuring the height of the nozzle at a given location.
+If SPEED is specified, it sets the speed of TESTZ commands (the default is 5mm/s).
+During a manual probe, the following additional commands are
+  available:
+  - `ACCEPT`: This command accepts the current Z position and concludes the manual probing tool.
+  - `ABORT`: This command terminates the manual probing tool.
+  - `TESTZ Z=<value>`: This command moves the nozzle up or down by the amount specified in "value".
+For example, `TESTZ Z=-.1` would move the nozzle down .1mm while `TESTZ Z=.1` would move the nozzle up .1mm.
+The value may also be `+`, `-`, `++`, or `--` to move the nozzle up or down an amount relative to previous attempts.
+- `Z_ENDSTOP_CALIBRATE [SPEED=<speed>]`: Run a helper script useful
+  for calibrating a Z position_endstop config setting.
+See the MANUAL_PROBE command for details on the parameters and the additional commands available while the tool is active.
 - `RESTART`: This will cause the host software to reload its config and perform an internal reset.
 This command will not clear error state from the micro-controller (see FIRMWARE_RESTART) nor will it